top of page

 Made famous by the movie Avatar, which drew heavy inspiration from these rock formations, Zhangjiajie National Park is now inevitably swarmed by a staggering number of tourists, mainly Chinese.

-This massif comprises several thousand of these natural pillars, reaching hundreds of meters in height.
+This mountain range comprises several thousand of these natural pillars, reaching hundreds of meters in height.
 These natural settings are undoubtedly an endless source of inspiration for landscape photography.
-Journey into the heart of one of the most significant inspirations for traditional Chinese painting for centuries.
+Let's go for a journey into the heart of one of the most significant inspirations for traditional Chinese painting for centuries.

 Whether you are a fan of black and white or color photography, in Zhangjiajie you will find all the ingredients for endless photo sessions and exciting hikes.
-A personal favorite place where time seems to have stopped, where all our references of distance and scale merge, and where the stifling humid atmosphere intoxicates us for our utmost pleasure.
+One of my favorite locations in China, where our reference points for distance and scale disappear, where the humidity makes walking particularly tough, but where the stunning landscapes leave us speechless.

 What are the Zhangjiajie mountains?
 How to get there and where to stay to make the most of the best conditions?
 How to organize your visits in the national park?
 Here are my tips to optimize your trip through a series of 3 articles that I invite you to discover and read in chronological order.